awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/6_Bonus_Org_Tags.md

 ---

-### Update Organisation Lambda Function
+### Update the Amazon Lambda Function to retrieve AWS Organizations tags

-To get the Organization Tags we need to update the Lambda function to pull this information too.
-We will be swapping from csv to json as this will allow us to have accounts that do and don’t hold the required tags and give some flexibility with Athena.
+To get the Organizations tags, we need to update the Lambda function to pull this information too.
+We will be swapping from csv to json as this will allow us to have flexibility with Amazon Athena as different accounts might have different tags.

 1. Go to the **Lambda** service page: